aliesbelik/poldi/README.md

   <summary><strong>Network</strong></summary>

 - [cdntest](https://github.com/Redundancy/cdntest) - A CLI tool for gathering info in order to debug CDN connection issues without requiring end users to install and use complicated tools.
-- [curlie](https://github.com/rs/curlie) - A frontend to `curl` that adds the ease of use of `httpie`, without compromising on features and performance.
 - [dnslookup](https://github.com/ameshkov/dnslookup) - Simple CLI utility to make DNS lookups.
 - [dnsping](https://github.com/fortio/dnsping) - DNS ping utility to check packet loss and latency issues with DNS servers.
 - [dnsproxy](https://github.com/AdguardTeam/dnsproxy) - A simple DNS proxy server with support all existing DNS protocols including DNS-over-TLS, DNS-over-HTTPS, DNS-over-QUIC and DNSCrypt.